aleksandar nakovski - stock.adob

-SolarWinds unknowingly started sending out Orion software updates with the hacked code to customers at the beginning of March 2020.
-Over 18,000 SolarWinds customers installed the update, with the malware spreading undetected.
-Through this code, hackers accessed SolarWinds customers' information technology systems, which they could then use to install even more malware to spy on other companies and organizations.
+More than 18,000 SolarWinds customers installed the malicious updates, with the malware spreading undetected.
+Through this code, hackers accessed SolarWinds's customer information technology systems, which they could then use to install even more malware to spy on other companies and organizations.

 Who was affected?

 According to reports, the malware affected many companies and organizations.
 Even government departments such as Homeland Security, State, Commerce and Treasury were affected, as there was evidence that emails were missing from their systems.
-Private companies like FireEye, Microsoft, Intel, Cisco and Deloitte also suffered from this attack.
+Private companies such as FireEye, Microsoft, Intel, Cisco and Deloitte also suffered from this attack.

 The breach was first detected by cybersecurity company FireEye.
 The company confirmed they had been infected with the malware when they saw the infection in customer systems.
-FireEye labeled the SolarWinds hack "UNC2452," and identified the backdoor used to gain access to its systems through SolarWinds, "Sunburst."
+FireEye labeled the SolarWinds hack "UNC2452" and identified the backdoor used to gain access to its systems through SolarWinds as "Sunburst."